fortytwoservices/public-docs.fortytwo.io/docs/Security Posture Portal/05_enterpriseapps.md

 # Enterprise applications installed in your tenant

-As part of onboarding to use our portal Amesto Fortytwo install two Enterprise applications in your tenant.
+As part of onboarding to use our portal Fortytwo install two Enterprise applications in your tenant.
 The following page document how and what they are used for.

-## Amesto Fortytwo Portal app
+## Fortytwo Portal app

 To enable seamless single sign-on access to the portal for you and fellow users within your organization, the prerequisite is this application.
 This dedicated app serves as the cornerstone of authentication for the portal and facilitates all role assignments.